jfg956/valkey-planet/aggregation_and_content_policy.md

 / Ecosystem.

-- If your blog contains a mix of Valkey and non-Valkey content, please submit a category or tag feed instead of a default feed.
+- If your blog contains a mix of Valkey and non-Valkey content, please submit a category or a tag feed instead of the default feed.

-- If it is not possible to submit a category or tag feed, [filtering your feed](https://github.com/jfg956/valkey-planet/blob/main/feed_filtering.md) on the aggregator side might be possible.
+- If it is not possible to submit a category or a tag feed, [filtering your feed](https://github.com/jfg956/valkey-planet/blob/main/feed_filtering.md) is possible.

 - If the recent entries of a submitted feed contain a small amount of relevant content, it might be considered for